MrPlusGH/NPlusMiner/README.md

       2. Hit "Start"
 Fee:

-      There is a 8 minutes per day fee (0.5%), that can be changed in the config (Minimum is 3 - Less than 3 is 0 or Random 3 to 8).
+      There is a 8 minutes per day fee (0.5%), that can be changed in the config (Minimum is ") When less than 3 minutes is set lottery is 0 or any walue between 3 and 8

 *****